Tracey Emin: Music

 In 1998, Emin duetted with pop singer Boy George on a song called "Burning Up", released on an 18 track audio CD that accompanied the book We love you.

 In 2005, Emin compiled a CD of her favourite music called Music To Cry To, which was released and sold by the UK household furnishings retailer and brand Habitat.

 In 2009, Emin designed the album artwork for a release by singer/songwriter Harper Simon, son of Paul Simon.
 The front cover depicts an aeroplane, drawn in Emin's scratchy monoprint style.

 Health

 In spring 2020, Emin was diagnosed with squamous-cell bladder cancer.
-She underwent an operation to remove her bladder and several adjacent organs (radical cystectomy and full hysterectomy) that summer 2020, and this left her in remission, but with a stoma.
+She underwent an operation to remove her bladder and several adjacent organs (radical cystectomy and full hysterectomy) that summer 2020.
+This left her in remission, with a stoma.

 In December 2023, Emin was travelling from Australia to Thailand on the way back to the United Kingdom, when she experienced complications from an operation on her small intestine, which she said "nearly exploded".
 She was subsequently hospitalised in Phuket, Thailand.